shlawgathon/ICBG/icbg-spec.md

 3. **AI Gift Pairing + Email Notifications (40 sec):** "Now the magic happens.
 Using the AgentMail MCP server from the Dedalus Labs Marketplace, our AI analyzes each household—inferring demographics from building types—and recommends appropriate gifts.
 When gifts are assigned, recipients automatically receive festive email notifications saying 'Santa's delivering your present!'
 Watch as families get matched with toys while seniors receive cozy home goods." *[Trigger pairing, show progress, display email notification preview]*

-4. **Order Generation (30 sec):** "With one click, I generate 47 orders totaling $1,847.
+4. **Order Generation + Persistence (30 sec):** "With one click, I generate 47 orders totaling $1,847—all persisted to our Convex database in real-time.
 Each order has a unique ID, real shipping address, and estimated delivery window.
-I can export this as a delivery manifest for our fulfillment team." *[Click confirm, show summary, download CSV]*
+Watch the order history dashboard update instantly without refreshing.
+I can export this as a delivery manifest for our fulfillment team, or review past batches anytime." *[Click confirm, show summary updating in real-time, show order history, download CSV]*

 ### Closing (30 seconds)

 "What you've seen is fully functional with real data.
 The area selection works globally with live OpenStreetMap data—over 10 billion geographic features worldwide.
 Product pairing and email notifications are powered by the AgentMail MCP server from the Dedalus Labs Marketplace—recipients actually receive festive delivery announcements.
+All orders are persisted to a Convex database with real-time synchronization—refresh the page and your order history remains intact.
 The Amazon integration is mocked for demo speed, but the interface mirrors the actual fulfillment flow.
 ICBG—making Santa's operations as smooth as a sleigh on fresh snow."

 ---